aimbsg/EVA4_S15/README.md

   ii)Comparing the output with fg_bg_depth

-Ran the model for 100 epochs
+Run the model for 'n' epochs

 Compare train vs validation accuracy.
 Save the model and change the learning rate and re-run the model for more number of epochs.